PROGRAM

 1. Whom do I call when I need these services?

-To take advantage of these free services, call 841-HELP (841-4357) to contact the Freeway Service Patrol between the hours of 5:00 a.m. and 7:00 p.m., Monday through Friday, except for holidays.
-Watch for the Freeway Service Patrol name and Hawaii’s Department of Transportation seal on the trucks that will operate on the H-1 and Moanalua freeways.
+To take advantage of these free services, call (808) 841-HELP (4357) to contact the Freeway Service Patrol between the hours of 5:00 a.m. and 7:00 p.m., Monday through Friday, except for holidays observed by the State of Hawai`i.
+Watch for the Freeway Service Patrol name and the Hawai`i Department of Transportation seal on the tow trucks that will operate on the H-1, H-2 and H-201 (Moanalua) freeways.

 The Freeway Service Patrol program works closely with the Honolulu Police Department.
-The HPD will respond to 911 distress calls when the Freeway Service Patrol is off-duty (see operating hours) or in locations outside of the FSP service areas.
+If you should need emergency assistance outside of the hours or service area of the FSP, you can request for assistance from the Honolulu Police Department or other appropriate agency may respond to 911 distress calls when the Freeway Service Patrol is not working (see operating hours).

-1. What types of services will the Freeway Service Patrol offer?
+1. What types of services does the Freeway Service Patrol offer?

 The Freeway Service Patrol offers a variety of services to assist motorists with their stalled vehicles.
 These services include: